vc-adams/Idaho_Wildfires_Dashboard/README.md

 5. Proposed library to be used www.chartjs.org <br/>

 # Recreating Application
+1. We will be making API calls from weatherstack.com and matching that data via dates and lat/long with the wildfire locations.
+1.
 1. Create a postgres database with database called wildfires_db
 2. Run create_tables_wildfires.sql file to create wildfires table
 3. Import fires_ClassG_YEAR2000_2015.csv into wildfires table